Now on Mac App Store

 Smart App Exclusions

 Automatically pause the filter when design apps, video players, or any app you choose comes into focus.
+Learn about app exclusions.

 Global Keyboard Shortcut